asrusch/wsl-tunnels/README.md

 ## Usage
 Modify tunnels.conf with the Location/pretty name, hostname, and URLs to open.
 Run `tunnels <location>` to start.

+Modify tunnels and rdptunnels with config file locations.

+#Tunnels
+`tunnels <location>` to open tunnel and Firefox window.<br>
 `tunnels` to view status.<br>
 `tunnels stop` to stop the tunnel.<br>
 `tunnels ssh` to start an ssh session to the established tunnel hostname.<br>

+#RDP Tunnels
+`rdptunnels <location>` to open tunnel and launch RDP session.
+`rdptunnels stop` to stop the tunnel.